edgexfoundry/edgex-docs/docs_src/microservices/application/sdk/api/AppFunctionContextAPI.md

 This API returns reference to the SecretProvider instance.
 See [Secret Provider API](../../../security/Ch-SecretProviderApi/) section for more details.

+## Store and Forward

+The APIs in this section are related to the Store and Forward capability.
+See the [Store and Forward](../details/StoreAndForward.md) section for more details.

+### SetRetryData()

+`SetRetryData(data []byte)`

+This method can be used to store data for later retry.
+This is useful when creating a custom export function that needs to retry on failure.
+The payload data will be stored for later retry based on `Store and Forward` configuration.
+When the retry is triggered, the function pipeline will be re-executed starting with the function that called this API.
+That function will be passed the stored data, so it is important that all transformations occur in functions prior to the export function.
+The `Context` will also be restored to the state when the function called this API.
+See [Store and Forward](../AdvancedTopics/#store-and-forward) for more details.

+!!! note
+    `Store and Forward` must be enabled when calling this API, otherwise the data is ignored.

+### TriggerRetryFailedData()

+This method sets the flag to trigger retry of failed data once the current pipeline execution has completed.
+This method should only be called when the export of data was successful, which indicates that the recipient is accepting data.
+This allows the failed data to be retried as soon as the recipient is back on-line rather than waiting for the configured retry interval to expire.

+!!! note
+    `Store and Forward` must be enabled and failed data must be present, otherwise the call to this API is ignored.

 ## Miscellaneous

 ### Clone()